- Cub Scouts recruited? Check.

 Finally, consider whether parents would want their sons to be led by a Little League coach who doesn’t know the rules of baseball, or a music teacher who can’t read notes.
 Parents expect that their sons’ leaders have some knowledge about what they’re doing.
 Training helps it go smoothly and can instill excitement in the den and the Scouts – and the families too.

 So complete your training and make sure your fellow leaders are trained as well.
-Every Scout deserves aÂ Trained leader!This post What about training? first appeared on Bobwhite Blather.
+Every Scout deserves aÂ Trained leader!This post first appeared on Bobwhite Blather.